mandli/surge-examples/nicholas/readme.md

 One may also want to modify AMR parameters like `amr_levels_max` and `refinement_ratios` in a more customized way.
 In this example, `amr_levels_max` was set to be `6` and `refinement_ratios` was set to be `[2, 2, 2, 3, 3, 4]`.
 Since all six guages selected for this example are close to each other, instead of using six regions of refinement around each guage, one big region of refinement at north west gulf of Mexico was added.
 Also, current max level of refinement for this region is set to be 5 for program efficiency.
 More information regarding parameter can be found in the documentation here: <a href="https://www.clawpack.org/setrun_amrclaw.html#setrun-amrclaw" target="_blank">AMRClaw Information</a>.

 ## Observed Surge Data
 To compare simulation surge data by GeoClaw, we introduced the observed surge data using `clawpack.geoclaw.util.fetch_noaa_tide_data` along with each guage's station ID.
 When plotting the observed surge data, we explicitly deduct the tide amount from sea level at each location to make the data solely representing storm surge.
+Also, given the significant initial differences between observed data and simulation data at all gauges, the mean of water level at each gauge was subtracted from the observed data.

 ## Validation Result
 ### Station 1-Matagorda Bay Entrance Channel, TX
-Matagorda Bay Entrance Channel, TX `ID: 8773767` experienced a storm surge of approximately 1.15 meter.
+Matagorda Bay Entrance Channel, TX `ID: 8773767` experienced a storm surge of approximately 0.80 meter.
 GeoClaw predicted approximately 0.40 meters.

 ![Station1](./images/station1.png)

 ### Station 2-Freeport Harbor, TX
-Freeport Harbor, TX `ID: 8772471` experienced a storm surge of approximately 1.25 meter.
+Freeport Harbor, TX `ID: 8772471` experienced a storm surge of approximately 0.90 meter.
 GeoClaw predicted approximately 0.50 meters.

 ![Station2](./images/station2.png)

 ### Station 3-Aransas Pass, TX
-Aransas Pass, TX `ID: 8775241` experienced a storm surge of approximately 0.60 meter.
+Aransas Pass, TX `ID: 8775241` experienced a storm surge of approximately 0.25 meter.
 GeoClaw predicted approximately 0.20 meters.

 ![Station3](./images/station3.png)

 ### Station 4-Galveston Bay Entrance, TX
-Galveston Bay Entrance, TX `ID: 8771341` experienced a storm surge of approximately 0.90 meter.
+Galveston Bay Entrance, TX `ID: 8771341` experienced a storm surge of approximately 0.50 meter.
 GeoClaw predicted approximately 0.40 meters.

 ![Station4](./images/station4.png)

 ### Station 5-SPI Brazos Santiago, TX
-SPI Brazos Santiago, TX `ID: 8779749` experienced a storm surge of approximately 0.40 meter.
+SPI Brazos Santiago, TX `ID: 8779749` experienced a storm surge of approximately 0.00 meter.
 GeoClaw predicted approximately 0.10 meters.

 ![Station5](./images/station5.png)

 ### Station 6-Texas Point, TX
-Texas Point, TX `ID: 8770822` experienced a storm surge of approximately 0.75 meter.
+Texas Point, TX `ID: 8770822` experienced a storm surge of approximately 0.40 meter.
 GeoClaw predicted approximately 0.40 meters.

 ![Station6](./images/station6.png)